 How to implement batch normalization in a TensorFlow model?

-by wayne.swaniawski , in category: General Help , a year ago
+by wayne.swaniawski , in category: General Help , 2 years ago

 How to implement batch normalization in a TensorFlow model?